Evidence-based actions for balance

 • Allow “personal time” off, like options for unpaid leaves.

-• Offer opportunities to earn time off during peak work periods, to use during periods with a lower workload demand.
+• Offer opportunities to earn time off during peak work periods.
+Employees can use this time during periods with fewer workload demands.

 • Comprehensive benefits